 Post Asia Trip, Obama Meets NATO Allies In Portugal

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 It's MORNING EDITION from NPR News.
 I'm Steve Inskeep, good morning.

-NPR's Ari Shapiro reports.
+NATO: NPR's Ari Shapiro reports.

 In the conference call for this NATO summit, White House spokesman Ben Rhodes began with what might sound like a bit of boilerplate diplomatic-speak.

-Nicole Bacharan, of the Institute of Political Science in Paris, describes the U.S.-European relationship, right now, as cool.
+SHAPIRO: Nicole Bacharan, of the Institute of Political Science in Paris, describes the U.S.-European relationship, right now, as cool.

 SHAPIRO: That's not easy to hear for a group of countries that have been at the top of the pyramid for centuries.

-Prof. BACHARAN: Yeah, but I think Europeans need to walk down from the pyramid and look at the real world.
+BACHARAN: Yeah, but I think Europeans need to walk down from the pyramid and look at the real world.

-General Doug Lute is the president's special assistant for Afghanistan and Pakistan.
+SHAPIRO: General Doug Lute is the president's special assistant for Afghanistan and Pakistan.

-Juan Zarate, of the Center for Strategic and International Studies, worked on national security in the Bush White House.
+SHAPIRO: Juan Zarate, of the Center for Strategic and International Studies, worked on national security in the Bush White House.

-Former Secretary of State Madeleine Albright helped write the principles for NATO'S new strategic concept.
+SHAPIRO: Former Secretary of State Madeleine Albright helped write the principles for NATO'S new strategic concept.

 SHAPIRO: NATO was founded on the idea that an attack on one member is an attack on all.
 But most NATO countries today are not threatened by invading armies.
 Instead, the danger comes from terrorists or cyber attacks.

-Dr. ALBRIGHT: The bottom line is you can say cyber security, but in terms of trying to sort out what that really means is something that needs to push you into the future; energy security, a variety of issues.
+ALBRIGHT: The bottom line is you can say cyber security, but in terms of trying to sort out what that really means is something that needs to push you into the future; energy security, a variety of issues.
 So I actually think the point was to push the ambassadors, and then the ministers and the heads of state, to think ahead.

-Ari Shapiro, NPR News.
+SHAPIRO: Ari Shapiro, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.